-Principal Logistics Technologies are an industry leader in the design, delivery and management of Warehouse Management Software & Supply Chain Solutions.
+Principal Logistics Technologies are an industry leader in the design, delivery and management of WMS Warehouse Management Software & ERP Solutions.

 We bring the highest levels of expert knowledge and experience in the industry to every client installation.
 Our technology optimises warehouse operations and processes, increases staff efficiency and delivers new value-added business improving services.

 Our customer operations range from single-site standalone system operators to multinationals with complex multi-site, end-to-end, Supply Chain businesses spanning 3PL Logistics, Chemicals & Hazardous Goods, Hard & Soft Commodities, Chill Picking, Cold Storage, Cross Docking, eCommerce, FMCG, Manufacturing, Pharmaceuticals & Healthcare, Retail, Wholesale & Distribution and more.

 Our customers range from single-site operations and SME Small-to-Medium-Enterprise operators to multinationals with complex multi-site, end-to-end, supply chain operations - and they stay with us for the long-term.
 In fact, we're proud to say that many have been with us from the start!

 Most valuable customers is a marketing term referring to the customers who are the most profitable for a company.
 These customers buy more or higher-value products than the average customer.
 The companies can provide these customers with advice and guidance to make them loyal.

 Usually most valuable customers are rewarded with discount or membership cards that give them specific privileges.
 These rewards help the business to generate more revenue as the customers will purchase more of products/services due to given benefits. .Different companies have different ways to reward their loyal customers, for example Vodafone are rewarding their loyal customers with extra data on their plans; or Barclays are lowering the interest rate on loans for customers that have been with them for more than 6 month.